Accreditation Policy

 Practices that provide specialist medical care in a defined discipline.

-Placements offering training opportunities with a limited case mix and different operational arrangements.
+A placement offering a training opportunity with a limited case mix and different operational arrangements.
 Therefore, STEs do not meet accreditation standards for Australian Comprehensive General Practice.
-The Registrar can be placed at an RACGP-approved STE for a maximum of six months.
+Registrars can be placed at an RACGP-approved STE for a maximum of six months.

 An accredited general practitioner who is both a clinician and role model who takes responsibility for the educational and training needs of the Registrar while in the practice.